Yahoo says Verizon buyout delayed but still on

 For the quarter ended in December, sales rose to $1.46 billion from $1.27 billion a year ago.
 Profit, minus some costs, was 25 cents a share.
 Yahoo beat analysts' sales expectations of $1.38 billion and beat earnings-per-share expectations of 21 cents.

-That's about all we'll be hearing from Mayer about earnings or Verizon because Yahoo skipped its regular call with analysts, which is usually standard operating procedure for public companies after they announce results.
+That's all we'll be hearing from Mayer about earnings or Verizon because Yahoo skipped its regular call with analysts, which is usually standard operating procedure for public companies after they announce results.
+Yahoo would not make Mayer available for an interview.
 The company nixed the call last quarter too, saying it decided to go quiet because of its pending sale.

 That sale is in now in question because Yahoo is reeling from the bombshell disclosures of two massive hacks, in which users had their passwords and personal information pilfered.
 One of them, disclosed in September, occurred in 2014 and affected 500 million users.
 When it was announced, it was thought to be the biggest cyberattack of all time.